 Raw Cookie Dough Bites

-- In a mixing bowl, with a whisk, mix together the first four ingredients. (make sure the coconut oil is soft like soft butter would be.)
-To make chia egg mix chia seeds and water in a small bowl and let set a couple of minutes until chia seeds began to gel.
+- In a mixing bowl, with a whisk, mix together the first three ingredients. (make sure the coconut oil is soft like soft butter would be.)

 - With a wooden spoon mix in flour, oats, salt, chocolate chips and nuts.